Octadira/banjin-cli/README.md

   /model-reset         - Reset model to the value from config file /temp-reset          - Reset temperature to the value from config file

+  **Interface:**
+  /mode <line|editor|multiline>     - Change the input mode for the current session /output [markdown|text] [--save]  - Show or set output format; use --save to persist to config /output-reset                     - Reset output format to default from config

   **Connections & Files:**
   /status              - Show current SSH connection status /connect <alias|user@host> - Connect to a server via alias or direct connection